jnk0le/simple-crt/openocd/README.md

 board scripts for stlink v2 clone
 ![stlinkv2](stlinkv2.jpg)

-default scripts expect rst pin to work, which is not the case for those clones.
+Default nucleo scripts expect rst pin to work, which is not the case for those clones.

+Around 0.12.0-somethig version openocd changed stlink script directives, `*_oldocd.cfg` contains the older ones.

 use with openocd ("config options" in eclipse)